Sidebar

 </Sidebar>

-Controlled Sidebar
+</template>Controlled Sidebar

-) to control the sidebar state.
+Use the open prop and @update:open emit (or v-model:open) to control the sidebar state.

 <script setup lang="ts">